evkx/evkx.github.io/content/models/byd/atto_3/Atto_3/_index.md

 One type of sound system is available for the BYD Atto 3.
 With the Dirac, you get eight speakers with a max system output of  watts.

-In addition, with the a standard in-car navigation system, you get the help you need to find your destination.
+In addition, with the standard in-car navigation system, you get the help you need to find your destination.

 The model has 2 USB-C connections as standard.
 The model has 2 USB-A connections as standard.
 ## Lights